mongodb-developer/EDEE_Production_Frontend/examples/MongoDB/Fundamentals/basicUpdate/explanation.md

 # Updating existing data

-The POST method in this example is used to record the views for particular property.
+The POST method in this example is used to record the views for a particular property.
 Each time we post, the property's MongoDB document is updated to:

 - Push the viewer's IP address onto the `viewIp` array
 - Increment the `nViews` count